Your Cat's Nail Health

 Enlist a friend or family member to help you with this task; having a second pair of hands can go a long way toward making your nail-trimming session a success.

 A simple method of trimming your cat's nails is to place your kitty on top of a slick surface, such as a counter.
 You can then gently press on each toe and extract the toenail.
 Only trim off the sharp tip of the nail, ensuring that you don't trim too far down.
-If you cut into the quick (the dark centre of the nail), it can cause severe bleeding and pain for your cat.
+If you cut into the quick (the dark centre of the nail), it can cause severe bleeding and signs of pain for your cat.
 Cutting the quick will cause the blood to flow into their nail.

 When to Visit Your Veterinarian